ninidu/ticket-system/README.md

 - Use your app URL to access the ticket system:
 👉 Ex - http://localhost/dashboard/ticket-system/public/tickets

+- If you don`t use any server like XAMPP you can run "php artisan serve" command it will run Laravel’s built-in development server and it show address like 'http://127.0.0.1:8000' and need to add "/tickets" to end , you can use it to access the ticket system .

 - In development mode, any changes you make to your React or CSS files will be automatically applied without needing a page refresh.

 3. **Run In Production Mode**